 Audeze is best known as a high-end audio manufacturer, so when the company decides to release a gaming headset, it’s worth taking notice.
 The Audeze Mobius started its life as part of an Indiegogo campaign centered around the idea of immersive cinematic 3D audio, and the headset is now available at retail.

 While the headset offers both wireless and wired operation, the emphasis is on using it wired.
 You can connect it to your PC via USB or an AUX audio cable, but there’s no low-latency 2.4 GHz wireless mode — it’s just straight Bluetooth, which means you might run into some audio quality issues if you try playing games wirelessly.
 Interestingly, the headphones rely on internal battery power both while on Bluetooth (naturally) and when connected via an audio cable.
 The headset operates without the battery when connected via USB.
+As an aside, this is a great headphone for general-purpose entertainment, so you can plug it directly into a home theater receiver to watch video on your TV.

 What really distinguishes the headphones, though, is the fact that they’re driven by planar magnetic tech.
 Planar drivers are an alternative to the moving coils found in most headphones.
 Based on a thin diaphragm with embedded conductors and suspended between magnets, planar drivers can reproduce sound far more precisely than ordinary headphones.
 Combined with that, the Mobius uses Waves Nx head-tracking technology.
 It measures the orientation of your head and keeps music positioned correctly in space around you, no matter how you turn your head.
 It’s almost magical.